-Acquisitions are financed only from an annual appropriation from the college to the library’s operating budget and by income from a number of library endowments, which are available each July 1.
+Acquisitions are financed only from an annual appropriation from the university to the library’s operating budget and by income from a number of library endowments, which are available each July 1.
 The library does not typically pay for shipments received on approval or charged to the library by other departments, nor does it typically pay for items purchased by an individual faculty member unless prior approval has been given by the Director of the Library.

 The library will ensure that funds are allocated as evenly as possible across all subject areas.
 Other considerations will include the number of faculty and students who will use the materials, past circulation statistics of similar items, and the areas that new faculty will be emphasizing in their courses and programs.